 It’s not the quietest and it’s not necessarily cheap given that you need to fill the reservoir for every cup you make.

-Life is a constant series of trade-offs and this single-serve coffee maker illustrates that better than anything.
-Overall, this is an appliance filled with positives, but there are a few things that may not be right for all users.
 The best thing about it is the flexibility of brewing what you want.
 From tea to K-Cups to grounds, this machine can handle it.
 You can also make your drinks as strong or as weak as you like.

 But, it doesn’t have a reservoir to speak of.
 You add as much water as you want for the next brew.
 Now, that does mean that you have fresh water every time, and that allows for the tiny footprint of this machine.
 It also heats that water quickly for coffee in under a minute.
 But, we also feel the price is pushing it just a little bit.